How To Save For A Down Payment On A Home

 Decide how much you need to save

 The first step is planning.
 If you can, plan to put the traditional 20% down on your home purchase.
 By putting at least 20% down, you will avoid Private Mortgage Insurance (PMI).
 Even if you can’t get to 20%, try to save as large of a down payment as you possibly can, because this is money that you won’t need to finance and pay interest on in the long run.
-There are also home loan programs like FHA and USDA loans available for smaller down payments, but the long-term costs may be higher.
+There are also home loan programs like FHA loans available for smaller down payments, but the long-term costs may be higher.

 - Private Mortgage Insurance (PMI) protects the lender in case you can’t make your payments and is an additional amount on top of your monthly loan payment.